LindaLuck/geospatial_ecology/TLS_ecological_application_lab.md

 Notice along the edges of the point cloud how points become more spars.
 This is partly due to the range of the scanner.
 In densely vegetated areas, however, occlusion is an important factor to consider.
 This is why multiple scan are necessary regardless of maximum range of the scanner employed.

 ![Figure 11.](screenshots/Edge.png)

+Congratulations, your data is now ready for further analysis.

 ### Thank you